Mastering Route Optimization: A Comprehensive Guide

 Constraint Programming in terms of constraints and variables is made possible by the declarative programming paradigm known as constraint programming.

-By defining constraints related to capacity limits, time windows, vehicle availability, and other particular requirements, CP can be utilized in the context of route optimization to model and resolve complex routing issues.
-In order to find optimal routes, CP algorithms methodically examine the space of feasible solutions in light of the specified constraints.
+By defining constraints related to capacity limits, time windows, vehicle availability, and other specific requirements, capacity optimization tools can be used in route optimization to model and solve complex routing issues.
+These tools systematically explore feasible solutions to find optimal routes while considering the defined constraints.

 12. Variable neighborhood search (VNS)